TomBoj/Offers/README.md

 Endpoints
 ------
-For simplicity, there are only 5 exposed REST endpoints, these are:
+For simplicity, there are only 6 exposed REST endpoints, these are:

 * GET **/products** - returns list of all products
 * GET **/products/{productId}** - returns a single product
 * GET **/offers** - returns list of all offers
 * GET **/offers/{offerId}** - returns a single offer
 * PUT **/offers** - creates a new offer
+* POST **/offers/{offerId}/cancel** - cancels an offer

 Creating an offer
 ------